kvn-dtrx/ds-eda-project/readme.md

 The purpose of this analysis is to infer recommendations for a (hopefully fictional) client whose description reads follows:

-> Amy Williams | Seller | Mafiosa, sells several central houses (top 10 %) over time and needs average outskirt houses over time to hide from the FBI.
+> Amy Williams | Seller | Mafiosa, sells several central houses (top 10%) over time and needs average outskirt houses over time to hide from the FBI.

 For more details about the assignment, please refer to [this file](./archive/assignment.md).

-In order to derive recommendations for the client, we introduce statistical measure for centrality, exceptionality and privacy in order to make our claims quantifiable.
+We introduce statistical measures for centrality, exceptionality and privacy in order to derive recommendations for the client supported by quantifiable evidence.

 ## Repository Organisation

 The organisation of the repository follows common conventions and therefore requires little explanation.
-Let us only mention that our analysis notebooks (with technical details) is subordinated to [`notebooks/`](./notebooks/) and that our presentation slides for a non-technical audience can be found in [`docs/`](./docs/).
+Let us only mention that our analysis notebooks (with technical details) are subordinated to [`notebooks/`](./notebooks/) and that our presentation slides for a non-technical audience can be found in [`docs/`](./docs/).

 ## Installation